jlehtira/odysseus-larp-patient-monitor/README.md

-= Odysseus LARP patient monitos
+# Odysseus LARP patient monitor

 Odysseus larp patient monitor is the software for a patient monitor that was used as a prop in a sci-fi medbay on board of a spaceship.
 Odysseus was a